cando/slides/presentations/programming_with_algebra/index.md

 We don't mind what objects are! flowers? numbers?
 Chair? boxes? that's ok

 An object in category theory is an abstract nebulous entity.
 All you can ever know about it is how it relates to other object — how it connects with them using arrows.
-In object-oriented programming, an idealized object is only visible through its abstract interface (pure surface, no volume), with methods playing the role of arrows.

-To define a category, you have to specify what composition is in that category.
-It's like the multiplication operation in a group: to define a group, it's not enough to just say you have a set and it is possible to multiply elements of the set; you have to actually say what you mean by "multiply" as part of the definition of the group.

 -->